Zoo: Moral criticism

 Some critics and many animal rights activists argue that zoo animals are treated as voyeuristic objects, rather than living creatures, and often suffer due to the transition from being free and wild to captivity.
-Ever since imports of wild-caught animals can became more regulated by organizations like CITES and national laws, zoos have started sustaining their populations via breeding.
+Ever since imports of wild-caught animals became more regulated by organizations like CITES and national laws, zoos have started sustaining their populations via breeding.
 This change started around the 1970s.
 Many corporations in the form of breeding programs have been set up since, for both common and endangered species.
 Emma Marris, writing an opinion piece for The New York Times, suggested zoos "stopped breeding all their animals, with the possible exception of any endangered species with a real chance of being released back into the wild ...
 Eventually, the only animals on display would be a few ancient holdovers from the old menageries, animals in active conservation breeding programs and perhaps a few rescues.
 Such zoos might even be merged with sanctuaries."

 In 2017, activist travel company Responsible Travel and anti-captive animal charity the Born Free Foundation conducted an independent survey of 1,000 members of the UK public who had visited a zoo in the previous five years, to gauge public understanding of zoos' contribution to conservation.
 The results showed that zoos spend on average ten times less than visitors expect on conservation.
 It also emerged that three-quarters of visitors would expect at least one-fifth of the animals in a zoo to be endangered.
 The actual figure, according to the Born Free Foundation, is 10%.

 In light of these findings and ongoing animal welfare concerns, in 2017, Responsible Travel became the first travel company to stop promoting holidays that include visits to a zoo.